 I am also one of the very few people in West Yorkshire – or further afield even – who has successfully laid an information concerning private prosecution of a serving police officer.
 A warrant was issued, a plea hearing took place at Huddersfield Magistrates’ Court, but the Crown Prosecution Service took over the case and discontinued it on the day before the trial was listed to take place in April, 2016.
 It was ‘not in the public interest’ they said.

 I am also one of a increasing number of data practitioners resorting to county court action against errant chief constables who abuse their role as data controllers.
-My current (adjourned) action against North Yorkshire Police, and it’s Police and Crime Commissioner, is well documented.
+Such action has succeeded against North Yorkshire Police and Crime Commissioner and Durham Constabulary.